 Other captions in the English-language pictorial similarly move the viewer’s attention to the victims in the photographs.
-A striking piece features a derailed train as backdrop, and shows eight corpses on the ground.
+A striking piece features a derailed train as backdrop and shows eight corpses on the ground.
 Two Red Cross workers, one smiling and holding a Red Cross flag, face the camera.
 Another worker walks with his back to the viewer toward the trains.
 The caption in Chinese reads: “Photo of Chinese Red Cross Pingyuan Chapter Relief Corps, in Wangyi Village, Rescuing Wounded Soldiers and Burying the Dead, 1926, 5 May.”
 The English caption reads: “The sacred remains of the war heroes attended by our Burial Corps.”
-The difference in focus and in language is not a linguistic difference between Chinese and English; Chinese Red Cross poetry about the work of the Burial Corps often surpasses English-language captions in flowery hyperbole, and poetry was not out-of-place inscribed on images in traditional China.
-But in viewing the photograph, the Chinese audience is directed to the workers in the frame, and left to its own devices to devise meaning from what it sees.
+The difference in focus and in language is not a linguistic difference between Chinese and English; Chinese Red Cross poetry about the work of the Burial Corps often surpasses English-language captions in flowery hyperbole, and poetry was not out of place inscribed on images in traditional China.
+But in viewing the photograph, the Chinese audience is directed to the workers in the frame and is left to its own devices to devise meaning from what it sees.
 Foreigners, on the other hand, were understood to need something more and different.
 Thus the photograph is (re)interpreted through the (melo)drama of the caption.

 Conclusion

 Denis Kennedy has written that “humanitarian fundraising appeals derive emotional force through their reliance on human misery.”
 He calls this “the veritable commodification of suffering.”
 In Chinese humanitarian photography, the focus of the image was on the provision of aid – not on the wretchedness of the victims.
 In China, the thrust of the humanitarian visual message was identification with the aid providers, not with the victims of war and disaster.
 Who the victims were was less important than who the viewer could be: a modern, active humanitarian.
-The time/space compression of the photograph allowed observers to participate in the relief of the needy with other Red Cross volunteers, and thus share in the performance of both the traditional good deed of helping the destitute as well as the modern good deed of saving the nation.
-The photographic message of the Chinese Red Cross Society targeted a different set of motivational emotions than the visual humanitarianism that has become so familiar to us today.
+The time/space compression of the photograph allowed observers to participate in the relief of the needy with other Red Cross volunteers and thus share in the performance of both the traditional good deed of helping the destitute and the modern good deed of saving the nation.
+The photographic message of the Chinese Red Cross Society targeted a set of motivational emotions different from the visual humanitarianism that has become so familiar to us today.
 The trigger to action was not the image of the victim; rather, the dramatic and meaningful work of the Chinese Red Cross was to be the clarion call to arms.

 This focus has endured in China.
-In the later 1930s and 40s, as WWII in the Pacific overtook China, international humanitarian groups began to dominate the relief community in China.
+In the later 1930s and ’40s, as World War II in the Pacific overtook China, international humanitarian groups began to dominate the relief community in China.
 These groups popularized images of war- and disaster- stricken Chinese victims in the international press, images intended to mobilize Western giving.
 But with the installation of the Maoist regime in 1949, international groups were forced to leave China.
-Private domestic relief work also ceased operations as the Communist state became the sole social welfare provider.
+Private domestic relief work also ceased operation as the Communist state became the sole social welfare provider.